tudelft3d/val3dity/demo_lib/readme.md

 The API of the library is `val3dity.h`, you need to include the file in your source.

-Also, the functions to validate read/return [nlohmann JSON objects](https://github.com/nlohmann/json), so you need to use this library.
+Also, the functions to validate read/return [nlohmann JSON objects](https://github.com/nlohmann/json), so you need to include this library.
 There is however no need to include or link to nlohmann JSON yourself, the cmake reuses that of val3dity.

-The API reads `const char*` for XML data (so [IndoorGML](http://indoorgml.net/) input), because I don't want to enforce a specific XML library.
+The API reads `const char*` for XML data ([IndoorGML](http://indoorgml.net/) input), because I don't want to enforce a specific XML library.

 ```cpp
 #include "val3dity.h"